-Yesterday, the U.S. Federal Government and the Department of Health and Human Services (HSS) announced immediate changes to laws concerned with telehealth services.
+Yesterday, the U.S. Federal Government and the Department of Health and Human Services (HHS) announced immediate expansions to laws concerned with telehealth services.

-The idea was to increase Americans’ access to telemedicine and to support national efforts to combat COVID-19 and encourage social distancing.
+The idea was to increase access to telemedicine, support national efforts to combat COVID-19, and encourage social distancing.

 As organizations request employees to remote work, patients ask doctors to remote treat.

-The statement comes at a time when hospitals are at capacity and rapidly trying to figure out how to care for COVID-19 patients, assess possible affected, and treat other patient needs.
+The statement comes when hospitals are at capacity, figuring out how to care for COVID-19 patients, assess possible affected, and treat other patient needs.

 Under the announcement, three federal departments have reworked related laws to encourage the use of digital healthcare:

 - The Centers for Medicare and Medicaid Services expanded Medicare coverage for telehealth visits, which means older Americans (and disabled persons using Medicare) are able to remotely connect to healthcare professionals rather than put themselves at in-person risk

 - HHS’s Office for Civil Rights waived potential HIPAA penalties for good faith use of telehealth (e.g., HIPAA compliant email) during the emergency